DeepaliPaspule/little-explorers/replit.md

 The client-side application uses React with TypeScript, structured as a single-page application with component-based architecture.
 The UI is built with shadcn/ui components and Tailwind CSS for styling, providing a clean and accessible interface.
 Navigation is handled by Wouter for lightweight client-side routing.

 **Key Design Decisions:**
-- **Accessibility-first approach**: All components include ARIA labels, keyboard navigation support, and semantic HTML structure
+- **Accessibility-first approach**: All components include comprehensive ARIA labels, keyboard navigation support, and semantic HTML structure
-- **Speech synthesis integration**: Custom speech service wrapper around Web Speech API for text-to-speech functionality
+- **Alternative accessibility features**: Mobile vibration feedback, high-contrast visuals, and enhanced screen reader announcements
+- **Touch-friendly design**: Large interactive elements with 48px minimum touch targets for mobile accessibility
+- **Visual learning display**: Modal-based learning interface showing item spelling, emojis, and educational facts
 - **Component composition**: Modular UI components for categories and learning items with consistent interaction patterns
 - **State management**: React Query for server state management and React hooks for local state